grace-snow/gridsome-grace/content/blogs/2020-05-15__case-study.md

 ---
-excerpt: Need to hook this excerpt up
+date: 2020-01-21
+title: Why I (we) need to get better at writing case studies
+description: It can be a real drag trying to write about your work, but its too
+slug: case-study
+blogpost: true

+tags:
+- design
+- frontend
+- journal
+- portfolio

 draft: true
-blogpost: true
-slug: case-study
 published: false
-title: Why I (we) need to get better at writing case studies
-date: 2020-01-21
-description: It can be a real drag trying to write about your work, but its too important to leave til the last minute
 ---
 ![Curry](/uploads/img_20201230_205226_982.jpg)